 3. Sedona’s Red Rock Loop, Arizona

-The route: follow Highway 89A about four miles west of central Sedona then take Red Rock Loop Road on the left, just after the Courtyard Hotel.
-Follow the road, which is paved apart from one short unpaved section, around in a loop until you rejoin Highway 89A.
+The route: follow Highway 89A four miles west of central Sedona, then take Red Rock Loop Road on the left after the Courtyard Hotel.
+Follow the road – which is paved apart from one short unpaved section – around in a loop until you rejoin Highway 89A.

-To experience a vast range of desert landscapes, start in Southern California and make your way 256 miles to Phoenix, Arizona.
-Coachella Valley is the perfect jumping-off point for your adventure.
-While Coachella Valley is best-known in pop culture for hosting the Coachella Music Festival every year, there are also numerous other art festivals and celebrations such as Desert X, which exhibits massive art installations all throughout the entire valley.
+To experience a vast range of desert landscapes, start in the Coachella Valley in Southern California and make your way 256 miles to Phoenix, Arizona.
+While Coachella is best-known for the annual Coachella Music Festival, there are also numerous other art festivals and events like Desert X, with massive art installations filling the valley.

 The route: from Palm Springs, go 38 miles north on Highway 62 for Joshua Tree National Park.
-Then head southeast via Highway 10/111 past the Salton Sea, then take Highway 78 north to Blythe.
-From Blythe, you’ll be on Highway 10 again for 151 miles into Phoenix.
+Then head southeast via Highway 10/111 past the Salton Sea and take Highway 78 north to Blythe.
+From Blythe rejoin Highway 10 for 151 miles to Phoenix.